 These scripts are provided for both Windows and Unix.
-Unix scripts are typically shell scripts (.sh files) and Windows scripts are typically batch scripts (.bat files).
+Unix scripts are typically shell scripts (.sh files) and Windows scripts are typically Powershell scripts (.ps1 files).

 Please note that not all scripts are available for Windows - contact consulting@perforce.com if you want to know more.